-Trail data publishing: The process of entering tabular and spatial data into the Forest Service's Enterprise Data Warehouse database.
+Trail data publishing: The process of entering tabular and spatial data into the Forest Service's Enterprise Data Warehouse database (information about how to enter data is available at https://usdagcc.sharepoint.com/sites/fs-cio-edwts/SitePages/NEW-EDW-Trails-Publication-Guide.aspx).
 This database populates the agency's websites pertaining to National Forest System trails.
 Trail information within the database is categorized by the level or specificity of data recorded: